 So, how do we bring childhood fever down in our family?
 That’s the routine I want to share with you here.

 The socks go on the baby’s feet and the rags we wrap around her wrists.
 This method seems to effectively reduce the fever by a degree within minutes.
-It can be repeated with the same effect a short time later to reduce the fever even further.
+You can repeat this with the same effect a short time later to reduce the fever even further.

 You might check with a homeopathic physician for the remedy for fever childhood that will work best for your child’s fever.
 We find homeopathic medicine to be amazingly effective, and a very safe way to treat children’s illnesses.

-Elderflower tea is also another good remedy for childhood fever.
-Steep 2 teaspoons of dried elfer flowers in a cup of hot water for 20 minutes.
+Elderflower (Sambucus nigra) tea is also another good remedy for childhood fever.
+Steep 2 teaspoons of dried elderflowers in 1 cup of hot water for 20 minutes.

 Determining the underlying illness is sometimes important in helping your child recover if they are experiencing a high fever.
 Once we started treating the ear infection, Hailey recovered quickly, and her fever didn’t come back at night.